Naveen-kumar02/Atliq_sql_project/README.md

    <p align="center">
      <img src = "sql_output/sql_4_output.png" alt="list of markets" />
       </p>
+- **Accessories** had the largest product increase, suggesting strong customer interest.
+Prioritize this segment for increased marketing and product development to maximize revenue.
+- Minimal growth in **Storage and Networking** may indicate limited demand.
+Assess these segments for possible optimization or cost reduction.

 5. Get the products that have the highest and lowest manufacturing costs
    <p align="center">
      <img src = "sql_output/sql_5_output.png" alt="list of markets" />